1999 Dime Value Checker: Errors List, “P”, “D” & “S” Mint Mark Worth

 3. What’s the difference between 1999-S proof dimes and regular circulation strikes?

-The 1999-S dimes were struck exclusively at San Francisco Mint as proof coins for collectors, never intended for circulation.
-These proofs feature mirror-like fields and frosted design elements created through multiple strikes with specially polished dies.
+The 1999-S dimes were made exclusively at the San Francisco Mint as proof coins for collectors, never for everyday use.
+Proof coins are struck multiple times with specially polished dies on specially prepared planchets, creating mirror-like fields and frosted design elements.